chakra-ui/zag/.changeset/brown-pets-travel.md

 "@zag-js/radio-group": patch
 ---

-Add data orientation to all parts
+Add `data-orientation` to all parts